akka/akka/akka-docs/src/main/paradox/fsm.md

 ## Dependency

-To use FSM, you must add the following dependency in your project.
+To use Finite State Machine actors, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"